janosh/matbench-discovery/site/src/routes/preprint/+page.md

 Zooming in on the top-left corner of the precision plot, we observe that CHGNet is the only model without a sudden drop in precision right at the start of the discovery campaign.
 This means CHGNet is the only model whose first few hundred most stable materials are largely actually stable.
 MACE in particular suffers from a large number of initial failure cases.
-These are unstable materials whose energy MACE underpredicts by several eV/atom (see @fig:each-scatter-models), resulting in MACE's initial precision starting at 0 before quickly climbing to ~0.8.
+These are unstable materials whose energy MACE underpredicts by several eV/atom (see @fig:each-parity-models), resulting in MACE's initial precision starting at 0 before quickly climbing to ~0.8.
 We experienced this behavior with multiple independently trained MACE variants; even more so with a checkpoint we received directly from the MACE authors which was trained on the M3GNet training set.
 The results shown here are from a superior MACE we trained ourselves on the much larger MPtrj dataset.
 Even M3GNet, the other universal potential and 2nd best model, exhibits the early-on precision drop.
 As a result, CHGNet has a strong lead over M3GNet until reaching ~3k screened materials.